j-d-burton/j-d-burton/README.md

 - Applied systems engineering principles throughout the design process
 - Worked as part of a multidisciplinary engineering team

-### Formula Student Gearbox
+### Reduction Gearbox

-Preliminary design of a two-stage reduction gearbox for a Formula Student combustion car.
+Preliminary design of a two-stage reduction gearbox for a Honda CBR600RR Engine.

 - Defined gearbox performance requirements and design loads
 - Selected gear ratios, tooth counts and module